oskarkook/word_battle/README.md

 - `SOLUTIONS` - Required.
 Path to the file with solution words
 - `VALID_GUESSES` - Required.
 Path to the file with valid guess words
 - `WORD_LENGTH` - Optional, defaults to `5`.
 Any words that are not this length will be discarded.
-- `REGION` - Optional, the region name for the node.
+- `REGION` - Optional.
+The region name for the node.
 This will be displayed in the node selection.
 Defaults to `$FLY_REGION` in deployment.

 ## Back-end architecture